cznethub/data-best-practices/sample_data/sample_data.md

-# Best Practices for Sharing Laboratory Analystical Data
+# Best Practices for Sharing Laboratory Analytical Data

 ## Sample Metadata and Collection Management with SESAR